data-intelligence-for-health-lab/Lpheada-Labelled-Public-HEAlth-DAtaset/README.md

 Now you are ready to pass the files in the IDs folder to Twitter API and collect all the metadata associated with each ID.

+### Rehydrate the Dataset using TweetIDs or UersIDs

+To rehydrate the dataset, you can use Twarc’s hydrate command can be used to rehydrate the full dataset using unique tweet identifiers.
+The output will be saves as a json file.
+Please use the Tweet_IDs folder for this purpose.

+`twarc hydrate PhysicalActivity-TweetIDs-Canada.txt > Canada_PA.jsonl`